Football in back of the net

 Would you feel comfortable staking such a large portion of your bank when you're deep into the sequence?
 That’s something to seriously consider before committing to this staking method.

-Because of that, for our Back of the Net review, we’ll also be tracking results at level stakes.
+Because of this, for our Back of the Net review we’ll be tracking results at level stakes and will not be using the loss recovery staking plan.

 Unfortunately, due to how the service has recorded their results, it’s a bit tricky to work out historical performance using level stakes.
 But... we’re working on it and we hope to include a full breakdown when we post our final review.